bloomberg/phabricator-tools/py/abd/README.md

 Create a new arcyd instance in working dir, with backing git repository.
 * `abdcmd_listrepos.py` -
 List the repositories managed by this arcyd instance.
+* `abdcmd_reload.py` -
+Reload the arcyd instance for the current directory.
 * `abdcmd_restart.py` -
 Restart the arcyd instance for the current directory.
 * `abdcmd_rmrepo.py` -